LEADING OFF: Braves streaking, Harper on paternity leave

 ROLLING

 Cubs left-hander José Quintana tries to add to his career-best win streak when he faces Washington at Wrigley Field.
 The 30-year-old Quintana is 7-0 with a 2.96 ERA in his last nine starts.
 He pitched seven scoreless innings in Sunday night’s 7-1 victory over Pittsburgh in the MLB Little League Classic.
-Joe Ross pitches for the surging Nationals, who have won 10 of 12.
+Joe Ross gets the ball for the surging Nationals, who have won 10 of 12.

 STREAKING